 - the number of antenna ports is the same as the number of PSSCH DM-RS antenna ports and the association between a PT-RS antenna port and a PSSCH DM-RS antenna port is fixed.

+- In a shared SL PRS resource pool, transmission of PT-RS is cancelled in OFDM symbols with SL PRS.

 8.2.4 SL PRS transmission procedure